December 19, 2024

 For instance, a production assistant is, typically, a great example of a non-exempt employee.

-But if they’re an office PA employed by a studio who pays them a salary (over $47,476 per year or $913 per week) then yes, that PA would be exempt.
+But if they’re an office PA employed by a studio who pays them a salary over $58,656 per year or $1,128 per week, then yes, that PA would be exempt.

-But often, that is rare, and these kinds of positions like PA’s, often do get overtime.
-But again, the downside of non-exempt is that hours aren’t guaranteed.
-Though, if you’re in a union, many do have a minimum call of 8 guaranteed hours per day.
+But that is rare, and these kinds of positions often do get overtime.
+Again, the downside of non-exempt is that hours aren’t guaranteed.
+Though, if you’re in a union, many do have a minimum call of eight guaranteed hours per day.
 If you’re a producer, knowing union rules and rates is a budgeting reality.

 What is a non-exempt employee?